IBM/kafka-quickstart-workshop/part3/README.md

 - **Standalone:** This mode is for development and runs in a single process.
 - **Distributed:** This mode is suitable for production environments as it allows scaling dynamically and provides fault tolerance.

-In this workshop, we will setup Kafka Connect using the distributed mode.
+In this workshop, we will setup Kafka Connect using the **distributed mode**.

 ## Importing data into Kafka from a file